 top of page

-The NDUR for Athletes mobile app is designed for on-the-go student athletes who rely on their phones to connect to everything in their busy lives, most importantly, their peers, when they need support and want someone to talk to.
+Designed for on-the-go student athletes who rely on their phones to connect to everything in their busy lives.
+And, when they need to connect with a peer for support the NDUR Community is at their fingertips, 24/7.

 Insight and Trends

-NDUR provides critical insight into your athlete's well-being with detailed analytics, allowing you to focus on areas of need right down to the team level.
+NDUR provides critical insights into your athletes’ well-being through detailed analytics, enabling you to address specific areas of need with your teams.

 Communications

-NDUR provides a direct and more effective communication channel.
-Deploy announcements, pulse surveys, educational resources, and more.
+NDUR provides a direct and more effective communication channel than email or text message: we help you deploy announcements, pulse surveys, educational resources, and more.

 University Partner UMASS Amherst